nuxt-modules/leaflet/docs/components/l-image-overlay.md

 # LImageOverlay

-> Easily display a image overlay.
+> Used to load and display a single image over specific bounds of the map.

 ## Demo